altruios/namshubettulpa/public/namshubettulpa/chapters/descent-resent-torment.md

 *Droplets of blood collected on the surface of the lid - but something else slipped through* ~Martha waited for it to flow down the tube~
 *It reached her lips, it was a drop*
-~It was cold and hot, it was every extreme~
+~It was cold and hot, it was every extreme.
-~It was a pure experience: her lips, then her tongue touching a pure expression of data~ ~A flooding sense of infinity - filling small holes~ ~Though it had hardly made a dent in the larger gaps~ 'M::Divinity!'
+It was a pure experience: her lips, then her tongue touching a pure expression of data.
+A flooding sense of infinity - filling small holes.
+Though it had hardly made a dent in the larger gaps~ 'M::Divinity!'
-~A pure and blinding divinity~
+~A pure and blinding divinity.
-~A transcending moment, where things clicked into place~ ~A sense of oneness in the universe, Her life a fractal pattern not just of herself, but of the link~ ~She knew the link: a connection, it was more than what anyone had told her.~ ~It was understanding that flooded her~
+A transcending moment, where things clicked into place.
+A sense of oneness in the universe, Her life a fractal pattern not just of herself, but of the link.
+She knew the link: a connection, it was more than what anyone had told her..
+It was understanding that flooded her.
-~There was a center to that connection, far away.~ ~All at once it stopped, she was standing next to Flanagan~ ~An idea she had, now unsupported by the direct infusion of Algera, tumbled and cracked, scattered to the aether robbing her of an epiphany~
+There was a center to that connection, far away..
+All at once it stopped, she was standing next to Flanagan.
+An idea she had, now unsupported by the direct infusion of Algera, tumbled and cracked, scattered to the aether robbing her of an epiphany~
 "M::Holy shit."
 ~It was as if every moment of her life had been curled up - and presented as a singular idea~ 'M::A freer!'